-Dr. Ronald B. Standler Attorney in Massachusetts
+Dr. Ronald B. Standler Lawyer in Massachusetts

-admitted to practice in all state and federal courts in Massachusetts,
+I am admitted to practice in all state and federal courts in Massachusetts,

 as well as the U.S. Supreme Court.